Balzu/Security-Events-Explorer/README.md

 ## ...
 Or try it Online!

-The web-app is currently loaded on https://securityeventsexplorer.com
+The web-app is loaded at https://securityeventsexplorer.com

 ## Getting Started